preludeorg/libraries/python/probe/README.md

 A probe written in Python.

-Presto can run as either a standalone script or be installed into another application as a library (SDK).
+Presto can run as either a standalone script or be installed into another app as a library (SDK).

 ## Quick start: Standalone